Prohibited student actions include, but are not limited to:

 - Physical altercation, verbal abuse, threat, intimidation, harassment, coercion and/or other intentional or reckless conduct that is likely to have a substantial adverse effect on, or pose a threat to any person.

 - Harassment or sexual misconduct.
-The Harassment and Sexual Misconduct Board responds to complaints.
+The Sexual Misconduct Board responds to complaints.

 - Theft of property or services; willful possession of stolen property.

 - Intentionally or recklessly damaging private, public, or College property.